lcphill/Parking-docs/Networking-Terms-Glossary.md

       - When an STP enabled port receives a BPDU, it is put in the error-disabled state.
       - Must manually put the interface back in service.
 Used to prevent an access port from participating in the spanning tree.
       - Applicable to entire switch or for a specified interface.
+   - Mention of "switchport interface pair(s)" [primary and backup IFs], but the stipulation is that STP is disabled.
+   - CLI: Most commands begin with ```spanning-tree```, although some STP related features accompany the switchport command set.
 - superspine
    - Used to wire separate fabrics together (e.g., two different rooms).
 - switchport
    - Also see: PVID, VRF
+   - AKA switching and bridging (coupling the two terms)
+   - Definitional:
+      - Data link layer frames (L2) between devices within a single subnet.
+Frames arriving at a hub are bridged or sent to all other ports on the subnet.
+      - A switched port is an Ethernet or port channel interface configured as an L2 IF.
+         - By default, Ethernet and port channel interfaces are in switched port mode.
+      - Each port is assigned a 48-bit MAC (switched ports are not associated with an IP).
+      - A subnet [in a switch] is defined as/by a VLAN.
    - Three kinds: Access-Port (specific VLAN), Trunk-Port (multiple VLANs, focus on "network fabric"), Hybrid-Port (tagged and untagged)
    - Access-Port
       - Untagged port with an assigned PVID (VLAN-ID), which is attached to the traffic that passes through
       - The guest-host is unaware of any VLAN configuration
       - Carry traffic for one VLAN, as opposed to trunk-ports which carry traffic for multiple VLANs
       - Drop tagged frames that are not tagged with the access PVID.
+   - ```switchport``` enables switching (versus "no switchport", which enables routed/L3/IP)
+   - ```switchport mac address learning``` # Note that MAC address learning is enabled by default on all Ethernet and port channel interfaces.
+   - ```switchport mode``` provides five switching modes:
+      - Access switching mode: The IF is a member of one VLAN, called the access VLAN.
+         - Tagged frames received on the IF are dropped unless they are tagged with the access VLAN.
+         - Frames transmitted from the IF are always untagged.
+      - Trunk switching mode: The IF may be a member of multiple VLANs.
+         - Untagged traffic is associated with the interface's native VLAN.
+      - Dot1q-tunnel switching mode: The IF treats all inbound packets as untagged traffic and handles them as traffic of its access VLAN.
+      - Tap mode: Tap ports receive traffic for replication on one or more tool ports.
+         - The IF may be a member of multiple VLANs, as configured by the switchport.
+         - Untagged traffic is associated with the interface's native VLAN.
+         - Tap ports are in STP forwarding state and prohibit egress traffic.
+         - MAC learning, control plane interaction and traps for inbound traffic are disabled.
+      - Tool mode: Tool ports replicate traffic received by tap ports.
+         - The IF may be a member of multiple VLANs.
+         - MAC learning, control plane interaction and traps for inbound traffic are disabled.
    - Sample CLI session commonly used to configure a switchport between an Ethernet IF and a VLAN IF (implicit VLAN activation):
    ```
       $ interface Ethernet11